 How much does it cost?
 The price for a 24 week Large Veggie share is $662.40 (or $602.40 when member volunteers on/off site) Large shares typically include 10 to 14 different items each week, generally enough for a family of 4 or a vegetarian couple.
 We also offer a 24 week Small Veggie share for $438.00 (or $378.00 when member volunteers on/off site) which typically includes 8 to 11 different items and are more manageable for single person households or those who don't eat a lot of veggies.
 The weekly cost per share can be as low as $25.00 per week for a Large share and $15.75 per week for a Small share!
 This cost is much less than the cost of the same amount of food that you would purchase at your local organic grocer or farmer's market!
 For more information on how to get your $60.00 credit click here.

 Where and when do we pick up our veggies each week?
-For the 2013 season we begin in early June (not sure exactly when yet.
-That depends on Mother Nature) and run for 24 weeks ending in November.
+For the 2014 season we will begin on June 10th and run for 24 consecutive weeks and end on November 18th.
 Our freshly harvested produce is delivered from the farms to our distribution site in NYC, at the Church of St Paul & St Andrew, 263 W 86th St at West End Ave.
 Members collect their food at the site between 4:30 and 7:00 PM every Tuesday.

 We also offer optional shares of; fruit, pastured eggs, pasteurized non-homogenized milk, non-homogenized/non-pasteurized raw milk, Greek yogurt, various pastured poultry products, 100% grass-fed beef and pork products, cow and goat cheeses, artisan pasta, mushrooms, KOSHER milk and chicken products, and local fish!
 Yummy!
 Pastured turkeys are available to order for Thanksgiving.